Linear logic in normed cones: probabilistic coherence spaces and beyond: Introduction

 Indeed, the multiplicative operations, i.e. tensor, linear implication and linear negation are intuitively interpreted as, respectively, the tensor product of vector spaces, vector space of linear maps and vector space duality; and the additive ones are often understood as corresponding to the product and coproduct of normed spaces.
 As for the exponentials, they resemble a ``Fock space'' of power series, i.e. some completion of the free symmetric algebra (as discussed in \cite{BlutePanangadedOldFoundations}, see also \cite{Girard99coherentbanach}).

 However, putting this intuition into solid mathematical form turned out to be rather challenging.
-Different fragments of the system require different structures on vector spaces, and it seems not so easy to put them all together.
+Different fragments require different structures on vector spaces, and it seems not so easy to put them all together.

+On one hand, linear negation requires involutive duality, which is often problematic in infinite dimensions.
+This leads to considering topological vector spaces and continuous linear maps.

+On the other hand, the additive fragment is better interpreted in the setting of normed vector spaces and norm-bounded linear maps of norm not greater than one, i.e. {\it contractions}.
+Indeed, in the category of topological vector spaces and continuous linear maps, finite products and coproducts are isomorphic, and additive connectives get identified.
+On the other hand, product and coproduct norms are strictly distinct whenever dimensions are greater than zero.
+Therefore, in the category of normed vector spaces and contractions, the two operations are not isomorphic.
+Unfortunately, duality of normed vector spaces is usually not involutive.

+Finally, for exponentials it is necessary to consider some version of the free symmetric algebra (as in \cite{BlutePanangadedOldFoundations}) and this leads to spaces of power series, i.e. analytic functions.
+Then it is not always clear how to equip such spaces with norms (since analytic functions globally are unbounded).

 In the seminal work \cite{Girard99coherentbanach} Girard proposed to interpret dual formulas as {\it dual pairs} of Banach spaces, calling them {\it coherent Banach spaces}.
-This gave a perfectly natural interpretation of the multiplicative-additive fragment, however failed for the exponentials.
+This gave a perfectly natural, non-degenerate interpretation of the multiplicative-additive fragment, however failed for the exponentials.

-For exponentials it was necessary to consider some space of power series, i.e. analytic functions, which should be a Banach space.
-A natural candidate was the space of functions analytic in the unit ball, but there were issues with the behaviour at the boundary.
+For the case of exponentials it was proposed to consider the Banach space of functions analytic in the unit ball, but there were issues with the behaviour at the boundary.
 Unfortunately, functions arising from linear logic proofs tend to map the interior of the unit ball to its closure, and there is no reasonable way to extend a general analytic function from the open ball to its boundary.
 In particular, composing these functions was problematic.

 Another model was developed in \cite{Ehrhard_Koethe} in the context of {\it Koethe sequence spaces}.
 This gives a successful interpretation of full linear logic.
-However, since Koethe sequence spaces do not have any norms, there is no distinction between products and coproducts, and dual additive connectives are identified.
+However, since Koethe sequence spaces do not have any norms, there is no distinction between (finite) products and coproducts, and dual additive connectives are identified.
 Thus, the model of additives is degenerate.
 A similar degeneracy occurs in the category of {\it convenient vector spaces} \cite{BluteEhrhardTasson}, which models {\it differential linear logic} (see \cite{diff-lambda}, \cite{diff-nets}), where exponential connectives play a crucial role.